Vilayat Guliyev: Early life

-Guliyev was born on November 5, 1952 in a town of Agjabedi, Azerbaijan.
+Guliyev was born on November 5, 1952, in a town of Agjabedi, Azerbaijan.
 Having completed high school, he enrolled at Azerbaijan State University in 1970 and graduated with a degree in Philology in 1975.
 He then worked as a teacher at a local school in Beylagan Rayon of Azerbaijan.
 At the same time, he was admitted to Azerbaijan National Academy of Sciences for doctoral studies.
-In 1978-1981, Guliyev worked as the head of department and later as deputy director of the Academy's Institute of Literature and Languages named after Nizami.
+In 1978-1981, Guliyev worked as the head of department and later as deputy director of the academy's Institute of Literature and Languages named after Nizami.
 From 1992 through 1993, he was a professor at Atatürk University in Turkey and in 1994 was appointed Chief Scientist at the National Academy of Sciences.

 Political career

 In 1996, Guliyev was elected to the National Assembly of Azerbaijan (Milli Mejlis).
 In October 1999, he was appointed as Minister of Foreign Affairs by President Heydar Aliyev.
 In 2004, Guliyev was appointed Ambassador of Azerbaijan to Poland.
-He has since played a significant role in facilitating military cooperation of signing of military-technical memorandum with Poland and sparking interest of Polish government in transportation of Azerbaijani oil and gas to Poland and Ukraine through Odessa-Brody-Gdansk pipeline.
+He has since played a significant role in facilitating military cooperation of signing of military-technical memorandum with Poland and sparking interest of Polish government in transportation of Azerbaijani oil and gas to Poland and Ukraine through Odesa-Brody-Gdansk pipeline.
 In 2010, Guliyev was appointed Ambassador of Azerbaijan to Hungary.